Retirement home questions

 Having family and friends close by can be an important part of deciding which home to choose.
 We are lucky to have public transport (bus and train) a short walk away, making it easy for you to visit them should you wish to do so.
 A car park is also available.

 What facilities does the home provide?

 Your own en-suite room with low-level shower.
 Rooms have recently been re-decorated and fitted with a new carpet.
 You can bring your own furniture to make it more homely.
 Wifi is available for you to use.

-What happens if you become ill or need the doctor?
+What happens if I become ill or need a doctor?

 You can call your Doctor or ask a member of your family to do so.
 In the case of emergencies, there is a 24 hour emergency help line installed in your room.